g-filipe/g-filipe/README.md

 ## Professional Summary:
 I am an experienced Back-End developer with expertise in Java, Spring Boot, Node.js, Express, MongoDB, Redis, Kafka, MySQL, and PostgreSQL.
 Additionally, I have experience in Front-End development using JavaScript and React.

+My work includes developing and maintaining APIs, ensuring they are efficient, secure, and scalable.
+Writing unit tests is also a key part of my process to guarantee code quality and reliability, facilitating smoother integration and deployment.

 Previously transitioning from the legal field, I bring a strong background in team leadership, resource management, time management, customer relations, and process optimization.
 I possess advanced skills in public speaking and effective communication, enabling me to collaborate successfully with diverse teams and stakeholders.

 ## Education: